-It is the State's Policy that participants in the Road Home Homeowner Assistance Program deserve a fair and independent estimate of the cost of damages from the storms regardless of the cause of the damage.
+It is the State's policy that participants in the Road Home Homeowner Assistance Program deserve a fair and independent estimate of the cost of damages from the storms.
 Therefore, the Road Home program staff will provide evaluations that identify the costs of damage to the home or the estimated cost to replace the home.
 The Road Home Program reserves the right to use damage estimates prepared by others such as FEMA, the Small Business Administration, and insurance companies where those estimates are deemed reliable.